mintty/mintty/wiki/Tips.md

 A number of options are available to customize the keyboard behaviour, including user-defined function and keypad keys and Ctrl+Shift+key shortcuts.
-See the manual page for options and details.
+See the manual page for options and details about
+* Backspace/DEL behaviour
+* AltGr and other modifiers
+* shortcut assignments
+* special key assignments
+* user-definable key functions

+See also the [[Keycodes]] wiki page.

 ### Windows-style copy/paste key assignments ###